monnneee/scHiCAR/3_extract_DNA_reads/README.md

 done #outputs DNA barcodes for each samples in each cluster
 ```

-#### 3. extract DNA reads based on barcodes for each samples in each cluster
+#### 3. extract DNA reads based on barcodes for each samples in each cluster or cell type
 ```bash
 mkdir final_readName